 State of Working Washington

 Welcome to the State of Working Washington.
-Here, you will find interactive graphs that will inform you about how Washingtonians are faring – from the cost of education to income inequality to pay.
+Here, you will find our annual State of Working Washington Report and interactive graphs that will inform you about how Washingtonians are faring – from the cost of education to income inequality to pay.

 Spoiler: it’s not always getting better…

 Note: The graphs will not be interactive on mobile phones.

 Growing Jobs, Stagnant Wages, Increasing Inequality and Rising Prices